elixir-ecto/ecto/guides/howtos/Multi tenancy with query prefixes.md

   join: c in Comment, prefix: "bar"
 ```

+Those will take precedence over all other prefixes we have defined so far.
 For each join/from in the query, the prefix used will be determined by the following order:

   1. If the prefix option is given exclusively to join/from
-  1. If the `@schema_prefix` is set in the related schema
+  2. If the `@schema_prefix` is set in the related schema
-  1. If the `:prefix` field is set on the query (i.e. `%{query | prefix: prefix}`) or to the repo operation (i.e. `Repo.all query, prefix: prefix`)
+  3. If the `:prefix` field is set on the query (i.e. `%{query | prefix: prefix}`) or to the repo operation (i.e. `Repo.all query, prefix: prefix`)
-  1. The connection prefix
+  4. The connection prefix

 ## Migration prefixes